POLICY ON DEPOSITORS’ RIGHT

 R) Transfer of Accounts :

 The deposit accounts may be transferred to any other branch of the Bank at the request of the depositor.
 After the accounts are transferred, the account holder has to provide local address proof or submit a declaration to provide the new address proof within six months at the transferee branch, if the transfer is at a different centre.

 i) Accounts can be closed on written request of the depositor.
 Request for closure of account should state the reason for closure.
 The pass book, unused cheque leaves and ATM cum Debit card (after cutting into two pieces across the magnetic strip) must accompany such request.
 Joint accounts can be closed only at the request of all such joint signatories.

-ii) Under normal circumstances, we will not close depositors account without giving at least 30 days’ notice indicating the reasons for such closure.
+ii) Under normal circumstances, Bank will not close depositors account without giving at least 30 days’ notice indicating the reasons for such closure.
+The Saving Bank Account shall be used to route transactions of only non-business / non-commercial nature.
+In the event of occurrence of such transactions or any such transactions that may be construed as commercial /business/dubious or undesirable, the Bank reserves the right to unilaterally freeze operations in such accounts and/or close the account.
 In such cases, account holder will be required to make alternate arrangements for cheques already issued and desist from issuing any fresh cheques on such account.

 ACCOUNTS OF ILLITERATE PERSON